Sawera123a/Sawera123a/README.md

 <h3 align="center">About Me</h3>
 <p align="center">
-  I’m a full-stack and AI developer with hands-on experience in MERN, WordPress, Python, and automation.
+  I’m a full-stack and AI developer with hands-on experience in Web developing, WordPress, Python, and automation.
   I focus on building AI-powered solutions that are scalable, accessible, and meaningful for users.
 </p>